For most people, a house will be the most important and expensive asset they will ever own.

 After settlement, you can pick up the keys to your new home.
 Congratulations!

 Settlements can sometimes be delayed by a few days due to bank errors.
-For this reason we recommend that you have your current lease end a week after settlement and that you book in removalists for a couple of days after the proposed settlement date.
+For this reason, we recommend that you have your current lease end a week after settlement and that you book removalists for a couple of days after the proposed settlement date.